Strengthen Your Special Needs Students' EXECUTIVE FUNCTION SKILLS: Reduce Impulsive Behaviors, Increase Focus and Develop Working Memory

 - Address Self-Regulation and Self-Management Skills

-Learn ways to help special needs students with impulse control, whole-body listening and managing anxiety
+Learn ways to help your special needs students with impulse control, whole-body listening and managing anxiety

 - Ways to Adapt Your Instruction and Classroom Structure

-Techniques and tips to adapt your teaching that works for all students, but especially those who have difficulties with key executive functioning skills … Quick and easy ideas for setting up routines and your classroom structure and distance learning community
+Techniques and tips to adapt your teaching that works for all students, but especially those who have difficulties with key executive functioning skills … Quick and easy ideas for setting up routines and your classroom structure for optimal learning

 - Discover the Connection to Brain Research: What It Teaches Us About Best Practices for Instruction